NathanWhite-hub/Wattpad-Scraper/README.md

 This is a Python script that extracts the text from stories on Wattpad as well as all chapters within a story.

+A special thanks to the developers at https://playwright.dev for their great library.

 ## Installation

 **1.)** If not already installed, go to https://www.python.org/downloads/ and download the latest version of Python for your OS.
 Make sure to install pip with the installation (check the box).